kahilsealy/qs-technical-assessment/README.md

 While the focus is on the glass stocks at each bar I have also included the amount of money transacted for each drink to provide further context on the glass shortage problem.

 ## Challenges
-This was my first time using github so I do not expect my practices to be optimal or best standard.
+This was my first time using github so it is likely not done to best practice.